 CBRE Group (CBRE) Outpaces Stock Market Gains: What You Should Know

 Investors will be hoping for strength from CBRE Group as it approaches its next earnings release, which is expected to be February 24, 2022.
-The company is expected to report EPS of $1.77, up 22.07% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $8.12 billion, up 17.53% from the prior-year quarter.
+In that report, analysts expect CBRE Group to post earnings of $1.77 per share.
+This would mark year-over-year growth of 22.07%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.12 billion, up 17.53% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for CBRE Group.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for CBRE Group.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.84% higher within the past month.
-CBRE Group is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.84% higher.
+CBRE Group is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, CBRE Group currently has a Forward P/E ratio of 18.43.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 18.43.
+Valuation is also important, so investors should note that CBRE Group has a Forward P/E ratio of 17.72 right now.
+Its industry sports an average Forward P/E of 17.53, so we one might conclude that CBRE Group is trading at a premium comparatively.

-Investors should also note that CBRE has a PEG ratio of 1.68 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Real Estate - Operations was holding an average PEG ratio of 1.68 at yesterday's closing price.
+Investors should also note that CBRE has a PEG ratio of 1.61 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Real Estate - Operations stocks are, on average, holding a PEG ratio of 1.61 based on yesterday's closing prices.

 Zacks Names "Single Best Pick to Double"